- Links to other pages and posts with FAQs about the rules

 Is it true?
 A team loses the points it won in a mene if the points aren’t recorded on the scoreboard before the start of the next mene. ▲

 NO. You won’t find this anywhere in the FIPJP rules.
-However, there are petanque leagues in Spain that have adopted a LOCAL rule of “Put your score on the scoreboard or lose it”, in order to avoid disagreements over the score later in the game.
-Players returning to the UK after vacationing and playing in Spain sometimes come back with the mistaken impression that this is one of the standard rules of petanque.
+There are leagues in British enclaves in Spain that have adopted a local rule of “Put your score on the scoreboard or lose it”, in order to avoid disagreements over the score later in the game.
+Players returning to the UK after vacationing in Spain and playing with these leagues sometimes come back with the mistaken impression that this is one of the standard rules of petanque.